alif-munim/nodejs-projects/README.md

 # Bibly
-An article inventory with CRUD functionality.
+[Bibly](http://bibly.ml/) is an article inventory with CRUD functionality.

 *Created and deployed with the help of Brad Traversy's "Node & Express From Scratch" YouTube series.*